-The Rural County Grant empowers rural county governments to manage their unique economic development opportunities and take responsibility for planning, projects, and activities that will lead to improved economies.
+The Rural County Grant is designed to empower rural county governments to manage their own unique economic development opportunities and to take responsibility for planning, projects, and activities that will lead to improved economies.
 The grant is intended to address economic development needs, which may include:

-- Business recruitment, development, and expansion
+- Business recruitment, development, and expansion;

-- Workforce training and development
+- Workforce training and development; and

 Requirements for completing the annual report and instructions for applying for the Rural County Grant are listed in the resources section below.